ADA Defense Lawyers

 ADA claims and lawsuits are very complex, and require the help of a law firm with vast experience in this field.
 Beware of false information on various internet sites.
 You may also need a referral to a knowledgeable ADA inspector (called a CASp), and in the case of parking lot or interior modifications, a referral to a knowledgeable contractor or paving company, or in ADA website cases, a web designer who can make your website more ADA compliant.
 Choosing the wrong team will often cost you 20 times more in the long run.
 Don’t be fooled by lawyers claiming they can defend these cases with little time and effort.

 Our goal, and our only goal, is to Save Our Clients Money.
 Saving our clients money means, in part, assessing whether an ADA violation occurred, and if so, did the Plaintiff encounter and have some difficulty because of the alleged ADA violation, to achieving the lowest settlement when there is a violation that caused some difficulty.
-Because of our vast experience, we are uniquely able to draw from our database over 1,200 ADA cases that we have defended and resolved to ascertain the lowest possible settlements that are likely to be obtained.
+Because of our vast experience, we are uniquely able to draw from our database over 4,000 ADA cases that we have defended, resolved and consulted on to ascertain the lowest possible settlements that are likely to be obtained.

 Saving our clients money means even more.
 It also means not expending unnecessary attorney time, not filing unnecessary Court documents, and not making unnecessary Court appearances.
 It also means not allowing the Plaintiff’s attorney to “build up” attorney fees by dragging the case out, then trying to bill you for their time (the ADA provides that the Defendant may have to pay the Plaintiff’s legal fees).